Background blur

 Key Takeaways

-• The Upanishads are ancient Indian texts exploring the nature of reality, the self, and the universe.
+• The Upanishads are foundational texts of Indian philosophy that explore the nature of reality, the self, and the universe.

-• Brahman is the infinite, eternal essence underlying all existence.
+• Brahman represents the infinite, eternal essence underlying all existence, the cosmic bedrock from which everything arises.

-• Maya is the illusion that makes us perceive ourselves as separate from Brahman.
+• Maya is the illusion or veil of perception that makes us believe we are separate, obscuring our true unity with Brahman.

-• The Upanishads describe four states of consciousness: waking, dreaming, deep sleep, and Turia (pure consciousness).
+• The texts describe four states of consciousness: waking, dreaming, deep sleep, and Turia (pure consciousness, the silent witness).

 📝In-Depth Guide